ahamidi/kafka-connect-jdbc/README.md

 ## Usage

 Once you have deployed this app, you will need to scale up the dyno.
-A `Standard-2X` or larger dyno is recommended.
+A `Standard-2X` at a minimum is required, but a Performance-M or larger dyno is recommended.

 ```
 # Scale the dyno